 E. The mortgage recovery fund's liability shall not exceed:

-1. Two hundred thousand dollars for each transaction, regardless of the number of persons aggrieved or the number of licensees or parcels of real estate involved.
+1. $200,000 for each transaction, regardless of the number of persons aggrieved or the number of licensees or parcels of real estate involved.

 F. The liability of the fund for the acts of a licensed loan originator is terminated on the issuance of orders authorizing payments from the fund in an aggregate amount as prescribed by subsection E of this section.